 The end of the quarter for Autumn, Winter, and Spring is the Saturday of the 11th week.
 The end of the Summer Quarter is the Saturday of the 10th week.
 Convocation takes place on the Friday of the 11th week in the Autumn and Winter Quarters, the Friday of 10th week in Summer Quarter, and the Saturday of the 11th week in the Spring Quarter.

-Grades for graduating students must be submitted online by 11:59PM the Saturday one week before Convocation.
-(If submitting a paper grade sheet, the deadline is 3:00PM on the Friday one week before Convocation.)
-Graduating students are highlighted in blue on the online roster and have a ‡ next to the name.
+Grades for graduating students must be submitted online by 11:59PM the Saturday one week before awarding of degrees.
+(If submitting a paper grade sheet, the deadline is 3:00PM on the Friday one week before awarding of degrees)

 All other final grades must be submitted to the University Registrar the Tuesday following the end of Winter and Spring Quarters and the Wednesday following the end of Summer and Autumn Quarters.